junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Lucifer hurries around the table, circling it so they are always separated by the tables and chairs in between.
 "But you do want that, don't you?
 Come on, Mikey, just you and me, like old times."

 "It's Michael."
 Michael corrects him automatically, annoyed.
-His grip on the blade is firm, but his steps hesitant.
+His grip on the blade is firm, but his steps hesitate.

 "Why do you want to kill him so much anyway?"
 Dean blurts out, from the threshold of the war room -- the *"war"* room, damn, that's just too fitting.

 Michael throws him a glance.
 "That's my Fate.
 I *have to* do it."

 "And why's that?"
 Dean follows quickly.
 "Because he's evil?
 Because you hate him?
-Or because Daddy said so and you are just being a good boy?
+Or because Daddy said so, and you are just being a good boy?
 What?"

 Michael stills.
-He clearly never really think about that.
+He clearly never really thinks about that.
 "I... don't hate you," he says slowly, almost achingly, looking at Lucifer.
 "I loved you."

 Dean blinks rapidly.
 Okay, he didn't see this coming.

 Lucifer slows his pace, too.
 He stutters, "That's... that's...
 I don't know what to say."

-"I practically raised you, why would I hate you?"
+"I practically raised you.
+Why would I hate you?"
 Michael lowers the blade in his hand.
 "It's all just part of Dad's plan.
 He told me to kill you, so I *have to* do it.
 I hoped He didn't ask me of that.
 But no, He did, so here we are."

-"*Daddy's blunt instrument,*" Cas whispers, reciting. "*It is the same on Earth as it is on Heaven.*"
+"*Daddy's blunt instrument,*" Cas whispers, reciting. "*It is the same on Earth as it is in Heaven.*"

 Dean flinches at that, shaking his head in disbelief.
-It doesn't feel any better even if it's not the first time he hears these words.
+It doesn't feel any better, even if it's not the first time he hears these words.

 "Anyone is gonna tell them how big of a pain in the ass Chuck is?"
 Dean talks under his breath.

-Michael hears him anyway, looking sharply at his direction.
+Michael hears him anyway, looking sharply in his direction.
 "You have met God?
 Father talked to *you*?"

-Dean doesn't expect the attention shift back to him so soon, glancing at Cas and Sam quickly.
+Dean doesn't expect the attention to shift back to him so soon, glancing at Cas and Sam quickly.
 Cas gives him a nod.
 Dean answers, "Yeah, just a dorky little guy -- a writer, apparently.
 We helped him fight against Amara last year.
 He ain't much of a celebrity type, if you know what I mean."

 "And guess who's invited to the party?"
 Lucifer says, raising his hand, then pointing at Michael, "And guess who isn't?"

 "I didn't even know," Michael says, distressed.
-"Dad is back but he didn't even bring me out of Cage?
+"Dad is back, but he didn't even bring me out of the Cage?
 Why would He have you, instead of me?
 Did He forget about me?
 Am I not His favorite son?"
-He stops circling the tables, just leaning on one edge, holding his hands on it, supporting his body as if the weight suddenly become too much.
+He stops circling the tables, just leaning on one edge, holding his hands on it, supporting his body as if the weight suddenly becomes too much.

 Dean exchanges an anxious look with Cas and Sam.
-None of them know how to answer to that.
-That's just too much of family conversation now.
+None of them knows how to answer that.
+That's just too much of a family conversation now.
 They talked about playing Doctor Phil with those two assclowns, then at the end of the day, it looks like it does require some kind of psychological certification to make it work.

 Lucifer watches his brother closely, leaning in cautiously.
 "Not just forget, I think He didn't care.
 I'm sorry, Michael.
-I even mentioned we needed you, last time we locked Auntie Amara away, it took Dad and all four of us.
+I even mentioned we needed you.
+Last time we locked Auntie Amara away, it took Dad and all four of us.
 So I told him, 'We need Michael, he's in the Cage.'
 And you know what Dad said?"

 Michael glances up at him, waiting.

 "Nothing!
 Dear old Dad didn't say anything!
 We just moved on, talking about preparing battle plans with these mud monkeys and demons and witches!"
 Lucifer declares.

-"He didn't care about me."
-Michael says, with dawning realization.
+"He didn't care about me," Michael says, with dawning realization.
 He pulls a chair and sits down heavily, the blade left forgotten on the table.
 Looking far too tired and defeated.
 "I did everything he asked, I was even ready to murder the brother I practically raised.
 And he didn't even come for me in the Cage."

 Lucifer rounds the table, carefully planting his hand on Michael's shoulder.
 "It sucks, I know.
 And Dad left this world again, by the way," he says, looking down at Michael.
 "But you still got me, Brother."